charliechou1001/BlockMinifloatMAC/README.md

 # Block Minifloat MAC
-Block minifloat MAC unit for single block GEMM support for arbitrary precision
+Block minifloat MAC unit for single block GEMM supporting arbitrary precision.
 The precision can be configured in "typedef.h"

 ## Citation
 When using the files in this project, please cite: